codesapienbe/gistmd/README.md

 ## Project Overview

-**Project Name:** GistNotes
+**Project Name:** GistMD <br/>
-**Type:** Cross-Platform Mobile Application **Framework:** React Native
+**Type:** Cross-Platform Mobile Application <br/>
+**Framework:** React Native <br/>
-**Primary Integration:** GitHub Gist API
+**Primary Integration:** GitHub Gist API <br/>
-**Target Platforms:** iOS and Android
+**Target Platforms:** iOS and Android <br/>

 ## Executive Summary

-GistNotes is an innovative note-taking application that leverages GitHub Gist as its backend storage solution.
+GistMD is an innovative note-taking application that leverages GitHub Gist as its backend storage solution.
 Each note is stored as a private gist, enabling users to seamlessly switch between private and public sharing with a simple toggle.
 The application combines powerful markdown editing capabilities with an integrated AI assistant, providing users with a comprehensive note-taking experience while maintaining the flexibility and reliability of GitHub's infrastructure.

 ## Core Features